Originally posted 2018-10-15 10:57:00.

-Another great cultural example is in Mel Gibson’s breakthrough film ‘Mad Max 2 — The Road Warrior’ where there is a clearly stated homosexual relationship between two of the villains, one a massive, aggressive character and the other obviously submissive.
+Another great cultural example of the wolf-pack is in Mel Gibson’s breakthrough film ‘Mad Max 2 — The Road Warrior’ where there is a clearly stated homosexual relationship between two of the villains, one a massive, aggressive character and the other obviously submissive.
 This sub-plot demonstrates the lover/beloved nature of the relationship and also its protector/protected character.
 Although both the partners in this relationship are actually male, one is highly feminised and the other masculinised.
 In fact, the relationship appears to be — and actually is — conventionally heterosexual.

 Everything that we should expect to see in the traditional view of a sexual relationship between two males was advertised.
 One partner was strong, big, aggressive, dominant, masculine and older; the other was slight, passive-aggressive, submissive, feminine and younger.
-(As a matter of fact, the homo-eroticism in this film is off the scale; even the actual girls look like boys.
+(As a matter of fact, the homo-eroticism in this film is off the scale; even the cis girls look like boys.
 Ah, the 80s, we shall never see your like again.)

 Debunking the New Gay Man